 - Ongoing research in the areas of cancer biology, environmental biology, marine biology, and circadian rhythms, organometallic chemistry, boron-substituted nucleosides as anticancer agents, nanotechnology, hydrology, sedimentology, phytoplankton and coastal processes

 - Dr. Markow, Mathematics, has published books on mathematical tomography

-- Dr. Borcea, Mathematics, won the Grigore Moisil Award from the Romanian Academy for work on hinge structures and is a member of the prestigious Institute for Advanced Study, Princeton, NJ
+- Dr. Borcea, Mathematics, won the Grigore Moisil Award from the Romanian Academy for work on hinge structures and is a former member of the prestigious Institute for Advanced Study, Princeton, NJ

 - Approximately 20 students participate in the hospital internship program annually

 - Each summer, approximately 20 students work full-time in research facilities, earning a salary and valuable experience

 - In the last 3 years, 14 students have presented research at national chemistry meetings

 - Each year, approximately 10 students in geology, environmental, and marine sciences present at regional and national meetings